rydmike/rydmike.github.io/colorscheme.md

 ## Why FlexColorScheme?

-Google is re-designed the theming in Flutter so that all the built-in Material UI widgets will use colors defined in a ColorScheme in ThemeData for their theme inherited colors.
-The recommended way to create a theme in Flutter is now to use the ThemeData.from(colorScheme) factory, over using the ThemeData factory directly.
+Google is re-designed the theming in Flutter so that all the built-in Material UI widgets will use colors defined in a `ColorScheme` in ThemeData for their theme inherited colors.
+The recommended way to create a theme in Flutter is now to use the `ThemeData.from(colorScheme)` factory, over using the `ThemeData` factory directly.

-The colors available in ColorScheme and their usage, follow the Material Guide's [**color design guide**](https://material.io/design/color/).
+The colors in a `ColorScheme` and their usage follow the Material Guide's [**color design guide**](https://material.io/design/color/).

-The migration to move all Flutter Material UI widgets to only use ColorScheme derived colors is still in progress.
+The migration to move all Flutter Material UI widgets to only use `ColorScheme` derived colors is still in progress.
-Some changes will inevitable also break with past default behavior from ThemeData.
+Some changes will inevitable also break with past default behavior from `ThemeData` factory.
 This public design [**document**](https://docs.google.com/document/d/1kzIOQN4QYfVsc5lMZgy_A-FWGXBAJBMySGqZqsJytcE/edit#heading=h.pub7jnop54q0) explains the ongoing migration in detail.

 ### ColorScheme Theme Gaps

-There are some obvious Widgets that currently don't get ColorScheme based colors applied in the current version of Flutter's ThemeData.from factory.
-I wrote an analysis of this in issue [**(#65782)**](https://github.com/flutter/flutter/issues/65782).
-FlexColorScheme addresses these issues in way so that more, hopefully even all, Flutter Material Widgets get ColorScheme based colors correctly applied.
+There are some obvious Widgets that currently don't get `ColorScheme` based colors applied in the current version of Flutter's `ThemeData.from` factory.
+I wrote an analysis of this in issue [**(#65782)**](https://github.com/flutter/flutter/issues/65782). **FlexColorScheme** addresses these issues in a way so that more, hopefully even all, Flutter Material Widgets get `ColorScheme` based colors correctly, and consistently applied.

-There is also an issue [**(#65663)**](https://github.com/flutter/flutter/issues/65663) with **ChoiceChip** Widget that has a default theme that makes it almost invisible in dark-mode, this applies to both the ThemeData and ThemeData.from factories.
+There is also an issue [**(#65663)**](https://github.com/flutter/flutter/issues/65663) with **ChoiceChip** Widget that has a default theme that makes it almost invisible in dark-mode, this applies to both the `ThemeData` and `ThemeData.from` factories.
 This is corrected in FlexColorScheme, where a selected ChoiceChip gets a correctly used color scheme based theme also in dark-mode.

 ### Branded Surfaces and Backgrounds

-The Material Guide also describes [**color branded surfaces**](https://material.io/design/color/dark-theme.html#properties).
+The Material Guide describes [**color branded surfaces**](https://material.io/design/color/dark-theme.html#properties).
-With FlexColorScheme you can easily toggle a color scheme from using standard white or dark backgrounds and surfaces, to use light, medium, strong or heavy primary color branded backgrounds and surfaces.
+With **FlexColorScheme** you can easily toggle a color scheme from using standard white or dark backgrounds and surfaces, to use light, medium, strong or heavy primary color branded backgrounds and surfaces.
 The strengths are tuned differently for light and dark mode.

 For dark-mode a true black mode is also available for surfaces and backgrounds, color branding will also be applied